-The deadline for applicants seeking financial aid—a graduate assistantship or tuition scholarship (Graduate Recruitment Scholarship)—is January 1.
-After that date, applications requesting financial aid will be considered FOR ADMISSION WITHOUT FINANCIAL AID ONLY.
+The deadline for applicants seeking financial aid and admission—a graduate assistantship or tuition scholarship (Graduate Recruitment Scholarship)—is January 15.
 Individual files will not be reviewed until all supporting documents have been received.

 Applicants must have a bachelor's degree, equivalent to a U.S. four-year degree, from an accredited university or college with a minimum grade point average of 3.0 on a 4.0 scale, or its equivalent (7.5 on a 10 point scale, for example).